ZIYU-DEEP/camel/docs/get_started/single_agent.md

-# Creating Your First Agent with the `ChatAgent` Class
+# Creating Your First Agent
 <!--
 In this tutorial, we will explore the `ChatAgent` class.
 The topics covered include: